camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/local/quickstart.md

 ```
 {
-  "workflowKey": 2251799813685249,
+  "processKey": 2251799813685249,
   "bpmnProcessId": "order-process",
   "version": 1,
-  "workflowInstanceKey": 2251799813685251
+  "processInstanceKey": 2251799813685251
 }
 ```

-## Step 5: Complete a workflow instance
+## Step 5: Complete a process instance

 To complete the instance all three tasks have to be executed.
-In Zeebe a job is created for every task which is reached during workflow instance execution.
+In Zeebe a job is created for every task which is reached during process instance execution.
 In order to finish a job and thereby the corresponding task it has to be activated and completed by a [job worker](/product-manuals/concepts/job-workers.md).
 A job worker is a long living process which repeatedly tries to activate jobs for a given job type and completes them after executing its business logic.
 The `zbctl` also provides a command to spawn simple job workers using an external command or script.
-The job worker will receive for every job the workflow instance variables as JSON object on `stdin` and has to return its result also as JSON object on `stdout` if it handled the job successfully.
+The job worker will receive for every job the process instance variables as JSON object on `stdin` and has to return its result also as JSON object on `stdout` if it handled the job successfully.

 In this example we use the unix command `cat` which just outputs what it receives on `stdin`.
-To complete a workflow instance we now have to create a job worker for each of the three task types from the workflow definition: `payment-service`, `inventory-service` and `shipment-service`.
+To complete a process instance we now have to create a job worker for each of the three task types from the process definition: `payment-service`, `inventory-service` and `shipment-service`.

 > **Note:** For Windows users this command does not work with cmd as the `cat`